Children too old to play?

 Some children are naturally reticent in cooperative play.
 Others feel adults’ disapproval.
 Still others have little practice in pretending.
 Some children might feel some cultural restrictions, especially about certain play scenarios.
 Other children are simply quite young.

-How can we encourage symbolic play?
+How can we encourage imaginative play?

 First and foremost, adults should provide space where symbolic play can unfold, and second, they should make sure there are material props children can use.
 These two are essential.
 Then on and off adults can provide inobtrusive support, and then make sure they step back as quickly as possible.
 I will go into more detail in texts I hope to write soon.